-Just 12 weeks after planting our seedling Scotch Bonnet Chiles they were ready to harvest.
-Named after the a Scot’s tam-o-shanter hat, red in colour equates to hot where as purple is akin to hell’s own fire in its heat, but of course this depends on the season our summer Scotch Bonnet being hotter in Summer than those grown throughout the winter months.
+Just 12 weeks after planting our seedling Scotch Bonnet Chiles they are ready to harvest.
+Named after a tam-o-shanter the traditional hat of a Scotsman, the red in colour equates to hot where as the purple is akin to hell’s own fire in its heat!
+Generally Scotch Bonnet grown in the winter are milder than those grown in the summer months.

 - 1 ripe Mango, peeled, pitted and mashed